Malaysia Yacht Charters

 Malaysia yacht charters offer spectacular coastlines and beaches, tropical islands, and crystal clear waters.
 Malaysia is a beautiful country, and as a peninsula, it’s even more beautiful when explored by boat.
 Thought of as two countries in one, Malaysia is split down the middle by the South China Sea.

-From its bustling larger cities and colonial architecture, to exotic tea plantations relaxing islands, longhouse villages, and lush jungles topped with swinging orangutans, granite peaks and remote tribes, Malaysia is as diverse as it is interesting.
-To really explore it, start in Kuala Lumpur and wind through its impressive high rises.
+From its bustling larger cities and colonial architecture to exotic tea plantations relaxing islands, longhouse villages, and lush jungles topped with swinging orangutans, granite peaks, and remote tribes, Malaysia is as diverse as it is interesting.
+To really explore it, start your yacht charter adventure in Kuala Lumpur and wind through its impressive high rises.
 Go to Petaling Street to experience the Malaysian version of “Chinatown,” and see the limestone caves and Hindu temples of the Batu Caves.
 If you’re more active, visit Mulu.
-It’s filled with challenging jungle hikes, magnificent World Heritage caves like the Pinnacles, ‘Head Hunters’ hiking trail, countless adventure caves, interesting wildlife and more.
+It’s filled with challenging jungle hikes, magnificent World Heritage caves like the Pinnacles, ‘Head Hunters’ hiking trail, countless adventure caves, interesting wildlife, and more.

 - Countless secluded beaches